 Clayton man on death row for Warren County murder seeks to delay execution

 Jul.
-15—A Clayton man who was sentenced to death by a Warren County jury for the 2014 fatal stabbing of a childhood friend filed a motion Wednesday with the Ohio Supreme Court to continue the stay of execution pending resolution of his state appeals.
+15—A Clayton man who was sentenced to death by a Warren County jury for the 2014 fatal stabbing of a childhood friend filed a motion Wednesday with the Ohio Supreme Court to delay the execution pending resolution of his state appeals.

 Attorneys for Austin Myers, now 26, filed the motion seeking an order to stay the execution of his death sentence, which the Ohio Supreme Court set for July 20, 2022.
 That stay of execution was granted until his direct appeal was denied.